 Corgi Insurance Review 2026: The AI-Native Startup Carrier

 Corgi is an AI-native, full-stack insurance carrier built for startups and technology companies.
 What sets it apart from most of the modern insurance names is that Corgi is not a broker: it underwrites, prices, issues, and services policies itself.
-This is an independent profile from QuoteSweep, which covers the modern commercial insurance landscape for independent agents and business owners.
+This is an independent profile from QuoteSweep, which covers the modern commercial insurance landscape.
 QuoteSweep does not compete with Corgi.

 TL;DR: Corgi (corgi.insure) is a licensed, full-stack insurance carrier for startups that describes itself as "business insurance at the speed of compute."
 Founders can self-serve a quote in minutes and bind the same day, choosing modular coverage that scales from pre-seed to growth stage.
-Per its own press releases and third-party reporting, Corgi launched in 2026 with $108M and later reached a reported $2.6B valuation.
+Per its own press releases and third-party reporting, Corgi has raised about $378M in total, most recently a $106M Series B1 at a reported $2.6B valuation.
 It is a carrier, not a broker.

 What Corgi is